 The Federal Housing Administration (FHA) announced that its many COVID-19 mortgage relief options (such as those described below), including certain loan modifications and a particular partial claim option, are now available to all eligible borrowers with FHA-insured loans who get behind on their mortgage payments, regardless of what caused their delinquency.

-In addition, FHA is extending the availability of its COVID-19 mortgage relief options until October 30, 2024.
-These temporary COVID-19 options were previously set to expire when the COVID-19 national emergency ends on May 11, 2023.
+In addition, FHA extended the availability of its COVID-19 mortgage relief options until April 30, 2025.
+These temporary COVID-19 options were previously set to expire when the COVID-19 national emergency ended on May 11, 2023.

-Homeowners affected by COVID-19 are eligible for a COVID-19 forbearance.
-FHA says you must request an initial COVID-19 forbearance from your mortgage servicer by May 31, 2023, and no COVID-19 forbearance period may extend beyond November 30, 2023.
+Homeowners affected by COVID-19 were previously eligible for a COVID-19 forbearance.
+FHA says you had to request an initial COVID-19 forbearance from your mortgage servicer by May 31, 2023, and no COVID-19 forbearance period may extend beyond November 30, 2023.

 If you don't qualify for a COVID-19 forbearance, you might be eligible for a different type of forbearance.
 During the forbearance period, the servicer can't add fees or penalties to your account or charge interest beyond the amounts scheduled or calculated as if you made all contractual payments on time and in full under the terms of the mortgage contract.